Skip to main content

 Mutable Variables

 By default, variables in Wave are mutable, meaning their values can be changed during program execution.
-You declare mutable variables using the var keyword.

-var x :i32 = 10; // Mutable variable
+var x :i32 = 10; // mutable variable

 x = 20;